Economics

 Offered Either Fall or Spring; Lecture hours:3

 Intermediate Microeconomic theory of the consumer, the firm, market structures, and resource allocation.
 Topics are introduced using differential calculus.
-Prerequisites: (ECON 101 or ECON 103) and (MATH 192 or MATH 201).
+Prerequisites: ECON 101 and (MATH 192 or MATH 201).

 ECON 203.
 Intermediate Macroeconomics.
 1 Credit.